-New physical activity guidelines (2nd edition), released in 2018 by the U.S. Department of Health and Human Services, stress the total weekly amount of physical activity, not necessarily duration, counts toward your weekly “exercise,” and it benefits your overall health.
+Physical activity guidelines (the 2nd and latest edition), released in 2018 by the U.S. Department of Health and Human Services, stress the total weekly amount of physical activity, not necessarily duration, counts toward your weekly “exercise,” and it benefits your overall health.

 “The physical activity guidelines reinforce that any amount of physical activity — walking, dancing, household chores — is beneficial compared to being sedentary,” said Dr. David Rosenbaum, a cardiologist with the UCHealth in Colorado Springs.
 “Everything you do counts.”

-“The actual recommendations for physical activity are unchanged in the new guidelines,” explained Dr. Patrick Green, a cardiologist with UCHealth in northern Colorado.
+“The actual recommendations for physical activity are unchanged in the (2018) guidelines,” explained Dr. Patrick Green, a cardiologist with UCHealth in northern Colorado.
 “Adults should get 150 to 300 minutes per week of moderate-intensity physical activity or 75 to 100 minutes of vigorous-intensity activity.
 Muscle strengthening with resistance training should be done two times per week.”

 Moderate-intensity activities include walking, ballroom dancing, gardening and water aerobics.
 Vigorous activities are those in which you’re out of breath, like power walking, jogging or running, swimming laps or playing a singles game of tennis.
 Muscle-strengthening activities include everyday behaviors — such as lifting children, climbing stairs or shoveling — just as much as using free weights or elastic bands.

 Exercise and healthy habits start early.
 So should encouragement.

 Children ages 6 to 17 should get 60 minutes of physical activity per day.
-The new guidelines also include information for 3- to 5-year-olds.
+The 2018 guidelines also include information for 3- to 5-year-olds.

 “Heart-healthy habits in adults are rooted in the environment and behaviors in childhood,” Green said.
 “Unhealthy behavior when young often continues in adulthood and increases cardiovascular risk.
 Adopting heart-healthy behaviors requires involvement of family, teachers and the community.”